Memorandum of Understanding on the Governance and Accountability Arrangements of The Northern Ireland Audit Office

 Local Government (Northern Ireland) Order 2005

-The C&AG's staff, with his consent, can be designated by the Department of the Environment as local government auditors.
-Once designated, auditors carry out their statutory and other responsibilities, and exercise their professional judgement, independently of the Department and the C&AG.
+A member of the C&AG’s staff, with his consent, can be designated by the Department of the Environment as the local government auditor.
+The local government auditor carries out his/her statutory and other responsibilities, and exercises professional judgement, independently of the Department and the C&AG.

 3.2 As head of the NIAO and with primacy of authority vested in his statutory position as corporation sole, the C&AG is responsible for putting in place an internal governance architecture to support him in the delivery of his functions.
-The arrangements he has established, which were reviewed in 2013 as part of an ongoing programme of continuous improvement in good governance, are detailed below.
+The arrangements he has established are detailed below.
 These will be reviewed annually.

 NIAO Executive Team

-3.3 The Executive Team, which comprises the C&AG (chair) and Assistant Auditors General, each of whom head an operational unit known as a Division within the NIAO, is responsible for the strategic leadership of the Office.
-The Assistant Auditor General of the Corporate Services Division holds the role of Finance Director.
+3.3 The Executive Team, which comprises the C&AG (chair) and Assistant Auditors General, is responsible for the strategic leadership of the Office.
+The Assistant Auditor General for Corporate Services holds the role of Finance Director.

 3.4 Subject to the C&AG’s statutory position, the team is the principal mechanism for decision making in the NIAO.
 It meets monthly and its responsibilities, which cover the five areas of strategic clarity, commercial sense, talented people, results focus and management information set out in the ‘Corporate governance in central government departments: Code of good practice NI 2013’, ‘the 2013 Code’, issued by DFP, include: